dotnet/docs-maui/docs/get-started/first-app.md

     :::zone pivot="devices-windows,devices-ios"

     > [!NOTE]
     > If this is the first time you've created a .NET MAUI app, you may be prompted to install the Android SDK.
-This is because the default build target a new .NET MAUI app is Android.
+This is because the default build target for a new .NET MAUI app is Android.
     >
     > If you want to also target and run on Android, navigate to the start of this article and select Android.
 Then, complete this tutorial which will teach you how to install the Android SDK and create a virtual Android device..